American Airlines: History

-American Airlines was started in 1930 via a union of more than eighty small airlines.
-The two organizations from which American Airlines was originated were Robertson Aircraft Corporation and Colonial Air Transport.
+American Airlines was started in 1926 as a union of more than eighty small airlines.
+The two organizations from which American Airlines originated were Robertson Aircraft Corporation and Colonial Air Transport.
 The former was first created in Missouri in 1921, with both being merged in 1929 into holding company The Aviation Corporation.
 This, in turn, was made in 1930 into an operating company and rebranded as American Airways.
 In 1934, when new laws and attrition of mail contracts forced many airlines to reorganize, the corporation redid its routes into a connected system and was renamed American Airlines.
-Between 1970 and 2000, the company grew into being an international carrier, purchasing Trans World Airlines in 2001.
+The airline fully developed its international business between 1970 and 2000.
+It purchased Trans World Airlines in 2001.

-American had a direct role in the development of the DC-3, which resulted from a marathon telephone call from American Airlines CEO C. R. Smith to Douglas Aircraft Company founder Donald Wills Douglas Sr., when Smith persuaded a reluctant Douglas to design a sleeper aircraft based on the DC-2 to replace American's Curtiss Condor II biplanes.
+American had a direct role in the development of the Douglas DC-3, which resulted from a marathon telephone call from American Airlines CEO C. R. Smith to Douglas Aircraft Company founder Donald Wills Douglas Sr., when Smith persuaded a reluctant Douglas to design a sleeper aircraft based on the DC-2 to replace American's Curtiss Condor II biplanes.
 (The existing DC-2's cabin was 66 in wide, too narrow for side-by-side berths.)
-Douglas agreed to go ahead with development only after Smith informed him of American's intention to purchase 20 aircraft.
-The prototype DST (Douglas Sleeper Transport) first flew on December 17, 1935, (the 32nd anniversary of the Wright Brothers' flight at Kitty Hawk).
+Douglas agreed to proceed with development only after Smith informed him of American Airline's intention to purchase 20 aircraft.
+The prototype DST (Douglas Sleeper Transport) first flew on December 17, 1935, the 32nd anniversary of the Wright Brothers' flight at Kitty Hawk, North Carolina.
 Its cabin was 92 in wide, and a version with 21 seats instead of the 14–16 sleeping berths of the DST was given the designation DC-3.
 There was no prototype DC-3; the first DC-3 built followed seven DSTs off the production line and was delivered to American Airlines.
 American Airlines inaugurated passenger service on June 26, 1936, with simultaneous flights from Newark, New Jersey, and Chicago, Illinois.